Treating a pelvic organ prolapse

-To help strengthen your pelvic floor muscles, sit comfortably and squeeze the muscles 10-15 times in a row.
-Do not hold your breath or tighten your stomach, buttock, or thigh muscles at the same time.
+To help strengthen your pelvic floor muscles, sit comfortably on a chair with your knees slightly apart.
+Squeeze the muscles eight times in a row and perform these contractions three times a day.
+Don't hold your breath or tighten your stomach, buttock, or thigh muscles at the same time.

-When you get used to doing this, you can try holding each squeeze for a few seconds.
+When you get used to doing this, you can try holding each squeeze for a few seconds (up to 10 seconds).
 Every week, you can add more squeezes, but be careful not to overdo it and always have a rest inbetween sets of squeezes.

-Your doctor may refer you to a physiotherapist, who will be able to teach you how to do pelvic floor exercises.
-It may take a few months before you notice any improvement.
+Your doctor may refer you to a physiotherapist, who can teach you how to do pelvic floor exercises.
+It usually takes at least three months before you notice any improvement.

 Hormone replacement therapy (HRT)

-While there is little evidence that a treatment called hormone replacement therapy (HRT) can directly treat pelvic organ prolapse, it can help relieve some of the symptoms associated with prolapse, such as dryness of the vagina or discomfort during sex.
+While there's little evidence that hormone replacement therapy (HRT) can directly treat pelvic organ prolapse, it can relieve some of the symptoms associated with prolapse, such as vaginal dryness or discomfort during sex.

-HRT involves the use of medication to increase the level of a hormone called oestrogen in women who have been through the menopause.
+HRT increases the level of oestrogen in women who have been through the menopause.